Too Allergic

 When faced with the enormously daunting task of purchasing a piece of new jewelry, Sometimes we might be faced with buying either sterling silver or PURE SILVER, but do we know what pure silver is?

-Pure silver only has 0.1% impurity of other trace elements in it, that’s where the 99.9% name emerged.
+Pure silver only has 0.1% impurity of other trace elements in it, that’s why it is called 99.9% pure.

-Ok, now about sterling silver, is it real?
+Okay, now about sterling silver—Is it real?

 Of course, sterling silver is real!
 It is what you get when you mix pure silver with other metals, such as copper, nickel, zinc, etc., this process is called alloying, so we say that sterling silver is an alloy of silver.